10 Days in Argentina: 7 Sample Itineraries

 10 Days in Argentina: 7 Options for the Best Argentina Itinerary

-Argentina is a huge country with multiple regions that greatly differ from one another.
+Argentina is a huge country with regions that greatly differ from one another.
 There’s something for everyone here.

 Pick one and customize it to make it your own.